ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 These commands were all tested inside the windows command line and not ran within DBM

 ## Settings
-In the reactionGet and reactionRev scripts, you can edit what the bot sends to the players when they add/remove a reaction/role.
+- In the reactionGet and reactionRev scripts, you can edit what the bot sends to the players when they add/remove a reaction/role.
-In the same part you can enable/disable if the bot dms the user at all.
+- In the same part you can enable/disable if the bot dms the user at all.
-In setuptch you can enable/disable if multiple channels can be set per server.
+- In setuptch you can enable/disable if multiple channels can be set per server.
-In rolemenu you can set how many max roles to reactions in embeds you can have.
+- In rolemenu you can set how many max roles to reactions in embeds you can have.
+- In rolemenu you can set debug mode to true to print all errors that occur with await messages including it running out of time.

 ## Folders
 (O) Commands are separated by folder